SUMMARY

 - A systematic review was conducted up to April 30, 2017, across EMBASE®, MEDLINE® (via PubMed®), and Cochrane Central Register of Controlled Trials (CENTRAL).

-- Indirect comparison results were expressed as relative risks (RRs) with 95% CI for efficacy outcomes and adverse events (AEs).
+- Indirect comparison results were expressed as relative risks (RRs) with 95% CIs for efficacy outcomes and adverse events (AEs).

 Results

-- Systematic review revealed 5 randomized controlled trials (RCTs).
-Three studies compared STELARA and placebo (CERTIFI, UNITI-1, IM-UNITI) and 2 studies compared VDZ and placebo (GEMINI-2, GEMINI-3).
+- The systematic review revealed 5 randomized controlled trials.
+Three studies compared STELARA and placebo (CERTIFI, UNITI-1, and IM-UNITI) and 2 studies compared VDZ and placebo (GEMINI-2 and GEMINI-3).

 - Clinical response was defined as ≥100-point decrease in the CDAI and was assessed during the induction phase.

-- At week 6, no statistically significant difference was observed between STELARA and VDZ in achieving clinical response during the induction phase (relative benefit [RB]: 1.14; 95% CI, 0.65-1.99; P=NS).
+- At week 6, no statistically significant difference was observed between STELARA and VDZ in achieving clinical response during the induction phase (relative benefit [RB]: 1.14; 95% CI, 0.65-1.99; P=nonsignificant [NS]).

 - Clinical remission was defined as a CDAI score of ≤150 and was assessed during the induction and maintenance phase.